rishichawda/react-lite-components/README.md

 #### How to contribute?

-First, you'll need to fork this repository, and then clone it to your local and run `npm install` inside the directory.
+First, you'll need to clone your fork of this repository to local, checkout to `development` branch and run `npm install` inside the directory.

 Next, clone the react and webpack boilerplate for development purpose from [here](https://github.com/rishichawda/minimal-react-boilerplate).
 After you have cloned the boilerplate, add the following lines to `webpack.common.js`: